Sustainable Things to Do on Florida Keys Holidays

 It takes about three and a half hours to drive to Key West from Miami and all around are breathtaking views of the ocean and beautiful islands worth visiting.

 Amazing world class views weren’t the reason for our visit.
 We made the journey from London Heathrow to discover more about the Connect and Protect initiative or in other words – sustainable tourism in Florida Keys.
+This can be done in luxury especially if you want a jacuzzi in your room with jacuzzihotels24.com.

 It’s not common to hear the words sustainable and the US in the same sentence, but the Florida Keys is doing things differently.
 Visitors can support local efforts to protect and restore the environment and wildlife with the Coral Reef Restoration Foundation (CRF), use reef friendly sunscreen, swap motorised watersports for non-motorised activities like hydrobiking, drink through paper straws and support conservation through consumption by eating lionfish, its exploding population preys on over 70 species of native fish.